About the Project

 - Office building;

 The model has two tablets which were disguised as buildings.
 One tablet controls Batteries of Static Capacitors (BSC), another one controls taps of On-Load Tap Changers (OLTC) of substation power transformers.
-Together, all the buildings presented on the interactive stand form a small model of electric power system; the user can influence the power system's regime via tablets.
+Together, all the buildings presented on the interactive stand comprise a small model of electric power system; the user can influence the power system's regime via tablet computers.